Skip to main content

 How married seniors are treated in Michigan

-Michigan publishes both single and married MSP screening limits, so a married couple should not assume the single-person limit applies.
+Michigan publishes single and married MSP screening limits, so a married couple should not assume the single-person limit applies.
 In many cases, if spouses live together, MDHHS will look at both spouses’ countable income and resources under the SSI-related group rules Michigan uses for MSP.

 If only one spouse has Medicare, or if spouses do not live together, the case can be more complicated than the basic chart suggests.
 The safest move is to apply using the full Michigan health coverage application and let MDHHS run the actual budget.
 If you are close to the limits, get free counseling from SHIP/MMAP before giving up.